ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 All assignments will have a stated due date shared through GitHub, GitHub Classroom, and Google Calendar.
-Electronic versions of the engineering efforts, programming projects, and source code surveys must be submitted to the instructor through a student's GitHub repository.
-No credit will be awarded for any course work that is not submitted to your GitHub repository with the required name.
-Unless special arrangements are made with the instructor, no work will be accepted after the published deadline.
+Electronic versions of the engineering efforts, programming projects, and source code surveys must be submitted to the instructor through a student's GitHub repository created by GitHub Classroom.
+No credit will be awarded for any course work that you submit to the incorrect GitHub repository.
+Unless special arrangements are made with the instructor, no work will be accepted after the published assignment deadline.

 #### Assignment Evaluation